igorua/commercetools-demo-site/README.md

 Products are added in the Products Section of the [Merchant Center](https://admin.sphere.io).

-Data required for the webshop demo:
+Data required for the web shop demo:

  * Name (at least in english)
  * Tax category ("default")
  * A sku
  * At least one price for the currency used (leave country, customer group, etc in default "All" state)
  * The variant selection attribute you defined in the product type
- * A product must be assigend to at least one category (until a bug is fixed in sunrise https://github.com/sphereio/commercetools-sunrise-java/issues/340).
-   * It is recommended to assign the product to the parent categories of its categories, too.
+ * Products do not have to be put in their parent categories manually (but you can)

 Data recommended to be filled for the demo

  * A description
- * At least one Image (plase fill in the dimensions if you are entering an external URL instead of uploading the image)
+ * At least one Image (please fill in the dimensions if you are entering an external URL instead of uploading the image)
  * You can remove the random number from the end of the slug (SEO tab) to get nicer URLs